 Pre-admission collateral (Collateral Information) – the following records will be required to assess an individual’s application for admission to PWCA: medical, dietary, social/emotional, Psychological Evaluation (within 3 years), habilitation, or rehabilitation records.
 Current Behavioral Plan/Guidelines should also be submitted.
 The previously listed records will undergo a comprehensive evaluation or update within 30 days of admission.

 No individual will be admitted to PWCA unless their physical, emotional, cognitive, and social needs can be adequately met by the facility.
 This will be determined by a pre-admission comprehensive evaluation which will be done before the admission and be completed by the facility’s interdisciplinary team who may consist of the following: Administer, Program Manager, QIDP, Physician, Medical Services Coordinator, Nursing Supervisor, Occupational Therapy, Physical Therapy, Speech Therapy, or Dietician.

-- When a vacancy is anticipated, an administrator will arrange an invitation for the applicant to meet with potential housemates, determine possible dates for admission, and schedule an admission meeting.
+- When a vacancy is anticipated, the ICF Director will arrange an invitation for the applicant to meet with potential housemates, determine possible dates for admission, and schedule an admission meeting.
 Then coordinate an admission date with Franklin County Case Management or other applicable agencies and inform all team members and interested parties of the proposed date and time.
-The nursing department will need notified of currently daily medications, treatments, and other health care needs.
+The nursing department will need to be notified of current daily medications, treatments, and other health care needs.

 - The QIDP, on-site supervisor, and DSPs will assure the bedroom and all furniture have been properly cleaned and prepared for the new individual.